REGISTRATION AND PAYMENT

 How can I register for camp?

-When is the last time I can register?
+When is the laTEST I can register?

 What methods of payment do you accept?